-Course C Overview & Lesson Sequence
+Course C: Overview

 Course C was developed for students in and around the second grade.
-It uses a limited understanding of shapes and elementary math concepts.
+Lessons in this course may assume a limited understanding of shapes and elementary math concepts.

-Students will create programs with loops, events, and conditionals.
-They will translate their initials into binary, investigate different problem-solving techniques, and discuss how to respond to cyberbullying.
+Students will create programs with sequencing, loops, and events.
+They will translate their initials into binary, investigate problem-solving techniques, and develop strategies for building positive communities both online and off.
 By the end of the course, students will create interactive games that they can share.
 Each concept in Course C is taught from the beginning, graduating toward experiences that allow for growth and creativity to provide all students a rich and novel programming experience.

+- Sequencing

+- Loops

+- Events

+- Digital Citizenship

+- Binary

+- I can read code and predict the outcome - Programming can make repetitive tasks easy

+- Talk with students before you begin about how frustration will be present - Use pair programming and encourage students to help each other - Provide lesson examples to set students off on the right foot - Connect unplugged lessons to the online lessons using "bridging activities"

+Course C: Lesson Outlines

-Lesson Name Description 1 In this lesson, students will build a structure with common materials.
-Building a Foundation The structure will be tested on its ability to hold a textbook for more than ten seconds.
+Lesson Name Description 1 Building a Foundation Students will build a structure with common materials.
 Most students will not get this right the first time, but it's important they push through and keep trying.
-2 Programming in Maze Featuring characters from the game Angry Birds, students will develop sequential algorithms to move a bird from one side of the maze to a pig at the other side.
-To do this they will stack code blocks together in a linear sequence to move straight and turn left or right.
-3 Debugging in Maze Debugging is an essential element of learning to program.
-In this lesson, students will encounter puzzles that have been solved incorrectly.
-They will need to step through the existing code to identify errors, including incorrect loops, missing blocks, extra blocks, and blocks that are out of order.
-4 Real-Life Algorithms: In this lesson, students will relate the concept of algorithms back to Paper Airplanes everyday activities.
-After discussing algorithms, students will make paper airplanes using an algorithm built by a classmate.
-The goal here is to start creating the skills to translate real world situations to online scenarios and vice versa.
-5 Programming in Collector Students will continue to develop their understanding of algorithms and debugging in this series of puzzles by creating sequential algorithms to pick up treasure with a new character, Laurel the adventurer.

-Online lessons are in regular text and unplugged lessons are in bolded text.

-6 Programming in Artist In this lesson, students will take control of the Artist to complete drawings on the screen.
-This Artist stage will allow students to create images of increasing complexity using new blocks like 'move forward by 100 pixels' and 'turn right by 90 degrees.'
-7 Getting Loopy Loops are a handy way to repeat actions a certain number of times.
-In this lesson, students will dance their way to a better understanding of how to use repeat loops.
-8 Loops with BB-8 Building on the concept of repeating instructions from "Getting Loopy", this stage will have students using loops to traverse mazes more efficiently than before.
-9 Loops in Artist Watch student faces light up as they make their own gorgeous designs using a small number of blocks and digital stickers!
-This lesson builds on the understanding of loops from previous lessons and gives students a chance to be truly creative.
-This activity is fantastic for producing artifacts for portfolios or parent/teacher conferences.
-10 Loops in Harvester In the preceding stage, students used loops to create fantastic drawings.
-Now they're going to loop new actions in order to help the harvester collect multiple veggies growing in large bunches.
-11 Events Unplugged: The Big Event Students will soon learn that events are a great way to add flexibility to a pre-written algorithm.
-Sometimes you want your program to be able to respond to the user exactly when the user wants it to.
-Events can make your program more interesting and interactive.
+2 Coding with Angry Birds Students will develop sequential algorithms to move a bird from one side of the maze to a pig at the other side.
+3 Debugging with Angry Birds Students will step through the existing code to identify errors, including incorrect loops, missing blocks, extra blocks, and blocks that are out of order.
+4 Paper Planes Students will relate the concept of algorithms back to everyday activities.
+5 Collecting Treasure with Laurel Students will continue to develop their understanding of algorithms and debugging by creating sequential algorithms to pick up treasure with a Laurel the Adventurer.
+6 Creating Art with Code This Artist stage will allow students to create images of increasing complexity using new blocks like 'move forward by 100 pixels' and 'turn right by 90 degrees.'
+7 Getting Loopy Students will dance their way to a better understanding of how to use repeat loops.
+8 Loops with Rey and BB-8 Students will use loops to traverse mazes more efficiently than before.
+9 Sticker Art with Loops This lesson builds on the understanding of loops from previous lessons and gives students a chance to be truly creative.
+10 Harvesting Crops with Loops Students will loop new actions to help the harvester collect multiple veggies growing in large bunches.
+11 The Big Event Students will learn that events are a great way to make their program interactive.
 12 Build a Flappy Game In this special stage, students get to build their own Flappy Bird game by using event handlers to detect mouse clicks and object collisions.
-At the end of the level, students will be able to customize their game by changing the visuals or rules.
-13 Events in Play Lab In this online activity, students will have the opportunity to learn how to use events in Play Lab and to apply all the coding skills they've learned to create an animated game.
-It's time to get creative and make a game in Play Lab!

-14 Common Sense Education: Screen Out the Mean This lesson helps children to recognize that it is essential to tell a trusted adult if something online makes them feel angry, sad, or scared.
-Students learn that other people can sometimes act like bullies when they are online.
-They will explore what cyberbullying means and what they can do when they encounter it.
-After reading a scenario about mean online behavior, students discuss what cyberbullying is, how it can make people feel, and how to respond.
-Finally, they use their knowledge to create a simple tip sheet on cyberbullying in their journals.
-15 Binary Bracelets Binary is extremely important in the world of computers.
-The majority of computers today store all sorts of information in binary form.
-This lesson helps demonstrate how it is possible to take something from real life and translate it into a series of ons and offs.
+13 Screen Out the Mean This helps children recognize that it is essential to tell a trusted adult if something online makes them feel angry, sad, or scared.
+[Common Sense Education] 14 Chase Game with Events It's time to get creative and make a game in Play Lab!
+15 Looking Ahead with Minecraft Students will get the chance to practice ideas that they have learned up to this point, as well as getting a sneak peek at conditionals!
+16 Binary Bracelets This lesson helps demonstrate how it is possible to take something from real life and translate it into a series of ons and offs.

-Course D Overview & Lesson Sequence
+Course D: Overview